-Paragon is the only New Zealand Professional Private Investigation agency with a true nationwide cover of full-time salaried staff and a formal Board of Governance, having an independent fiscal member.
+Paragon is the only New Zealand Professional Private Investigation and Security Consultancy agency with full-time salaried staff and a formal Board of Governance, comprising independent business and fiscal advisory members.

 No wonder Paragon enjoys a prime place in our industry.
 The collective experience of our board members gives added business synergy, combined with the reputation and delivery of a quality service by our investigation team, all reflected in the high quality of work our clients have come to expect.